qrtl/axls-custom/stock_picking_location_check/readme/DESCRIPTION.md

-This module verifies the consistency of locations between pickings and their stock move lines, ensuring alignment without discrepancies.
+This module intends to ensure the consistency between the picking and its stock move lines at the time of validation.

+Here 'consistency' means being in the state where all the internal locations in stock move lines are the same as or under that of the corresponding location in the picking.